 Partner with a Staffing Agency can help your recruiting efforts

-Sometimes you just don’t have a chance to prepare for a senior member of your staff retiring.
+Sometimes you just don’t have a chance to prepare for a senior member of your staff when they announce their retirement.
 Either the retirement is sudden and unexpected or you don’t have a person on your staff who can seamlessly fill the role.
 In these situations, partnering with a staffing agency can be very advantageous to your company.

 2. Find a replacement quickly: Because staffing agencies often have a large pool of potential workers to choose from in the initial recruiting stage, the process of filling a suddenly open position is much quicker.

-3. Fill high level positions: Some staffing agencies focus on the high end positions.
+3. Fill high-level positions: Some staffing agencies focus on high-end positions.
 When you can’t afford to make a bad hire on a high-level position within your organization, the right staffing company will put you in the best position to succeed.

 TPG Staffing has been helping businesses of all sizes and in all industries fill openings for over a decade.
 In that time, we’ve placed thousands of employees in a wide range of occupations across the nation.
 If you have an upcoming or immediate staffing need, we are more than qualified to help.
 We invite you to learn more about us and become our next success story by contacting us today at 732-246-7100.